zoejf/my_library_app/README.md

 - Start a server with `rails s`
 - Tests can be run with `rspec` command

-##With more time I would ...
+###With more time I would try ...
 - Implement image uploading and saving with Paperclip gem
 - Use SASS to create more concise stylesheets
-- Create user profile page for and functionality saving favorite books/authors
+- Create user profile page for and functionality saving favorite books or authors
 - OAuth: Allow users to log in with <a href="https://www.goodreads.com/">Goodreads</a>